NeycJ/TradeTrendz-Alex_Neya_Shadrack/README.md

 5. Run the code to execute the stock selector.
 6. The stock selector will analyze the historical data for each ticker symbol and provide a list of recommended stocks based on the win ratio.

-## Contributing

-Contributions to this project are welcome!
-If you have any ideas, improvements, or bug fixes, please submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the MIT License.